 If you’d like to talk about your school getting involved, please email us at [email protected].

-In response to feedback, we’re also accepting smaller donations from individuals, to build up a community tree planting fund.
+In response to feedback, we’re also accepting smaller donations from individuals, to build up a community tree-planting fund.

 We planted our first community-funded tree in February 2019 outside Reading Town Hall, in association with Brighter Futures for Children, to help children in care feel Rooted in Reading.
+In 2021 we planted three trees in honour of people who have lost their lives to Covid-19 and other respiratory conditions.

 Here is a collection of useful resources for you: